How to Become a TV News Anchor

-Salaries vary greatly depending on whether or not you work in local news (in a small town like Peekeepsie or a big market like Chicago) or if you're a network anchor.
+Salaries vary greatly depending on whether or not you work in local news (in a smaller town like Poughkeepsie or a bigger market like Chicago) or if you're a network anchor.
 For example, according to the U.S. Bureau of Statistics, a news anchor at a Phoenix TV station earns between $30,000 and $35,000.
-For those that make it to the big leagues (like ABC, NBC, CBS, etc), salaries can range from $18 million a year to $37 a million a year—the salary of former Fox News anchor Bill O'Reilly, who reportedly was the highest-paid TV news anchor before leaving Fox in 2017
+For those who make it to the big leagues (like ABC, NBC, CBS, etc.), salaries can range from $18 million to $37 a million a year—the salary of former Fox News anchor Bill O'Reilly, who reportedly was the highest-paid TV news personality before leaving Fox in 2017.

 The amount of reporting involved in an anchor’s job depends on where the anchor works and what type of broadcast they work on.
-Some anchors, especially at local news stations, will report their own stories, perhaps with the help of producers.
+Some anchors, especially at local news stations, report their own stories, perhaps with the help of producers.
 That's because budgets are tight and many local stations keep a slim staff.
-They may also write their own stories, in which case they are functioning more like a reporter.
-The general newscast delivered from behind a desk is usually not written by the network anchor but, rather, a staff of writers who work for the show.
+Local anchors may also write their own stories, in which case they are functioning more like reporters.
+The general newscast delivered from behind a desk is usually not written by the network anchor but rather a staff of writers who work for the show.

-The well-known exception to this rule was the hard-hitting Dan Rather (famous for running into war zones) who also served as the "executive producer" of his nightly newscasts on CBS-TV.
+The well-known exception to this rule was the hard-hitting Dan Rather, who also served as the executive producer of his nightly newscasts on CBS-TV.

 How to Get a Job as an Anchor

 Aspiring anchors need to spend time in front of the camera.
 Most people get jobs because they have a tape of their work on-air.
 Before you look for a job as an anchor, complete an internship at a local station (if it affords you some air time), or study communications in college.
 American journalism schools have both undergraduate and graduate degree programs.
 At school, you can at least create a sample tape to send to TV stations.